-APLX 520: Introduction to Multilingualism (3) [Old code: LING 523]
+APLX 520: Introduction to Multilingualism (3)

 This course provides an introduction to the linguistic theories and methods associated with multilingualism.
 Students gain perspectives on the similarities and differences between first and additional language acquisition in children and adults.
 Key areas of the course include models of second language acquisition, multilingual development, sentence processing, aging and the multilingualism brain, social and cultural constraints, motivational constraints, communication disorders, identity and the education of bilinguals.